History of the Jews in Dęblin and Irena during World War II: Second deportation

 The next deportation, which coincided with the liquidation of the two remaining ghettos in Puławy (Opole and Końskowola), took place on 15 October 1942; the previous day, all workers had been ordered to remain at their workplaces.
-Under the command of SS-Obersturmführer Grossman, gendarmes, Luftwaffe soldiers, and police auxiliaries rounded up the remaining Jewish population.
+Under the command of SS-Obersturmführer Grossman, gendarmes, Luftwaffe airmen, and police auxiliaries rounded up the remaining Jewish population.
 Many Jews tried to avoid the roundup and enter the Luftwaffe camp, which at that time had 543 official residents.
 Some were turned away by the Jewish police there.
 Israeli historian Talia Farkash estimates that about 500, including 60–90 young children, managed to get in, mostly by paying bribes.
-Silberklang's estimate is that 1,000 Jews entered the camp, including 280 women and 100 children.
+Silberklang estimates that 1,000 Jews entered the camp, including 280 women and 100 children.
 The Jewish elder, Hermann Wenkert, later claimed that if he had allowed non-registered Jews entry, and they were discovered, everyone in the camp would have been killed.
 Instead, he bribed the Germans to obtain legal permits for an additional 400 Jews, which were mostly given to the wives and children of current residents.

 Many of the Slovak Jews, not knowing what to expect, had lingered in the ghetto while packing their bags.
 About 215 to 500 Jews were shot and killed by the Ukrainians and Germans while the houses were being cleared.
-Between 2,000 and 2,500 people were deported to Treblinka extermination camp; mostly the Slovaks.
+Between 2,000 and 2,500 people, mostly Slovaks, were deported to Treblinka extermination camp.
 Members of the Judenrat, Jewish police, and their families, about 100 in total, were retained to clean up the ghetto.
 Perhaps another 100 Jews were hiding without permission in the ghetto.
 On 28 October, the remaining Jews were sent to the Schultz labor camp, and the ghetto was officially liquidated.
-Either on that day or within the next few weeks, 1,000 people were removed from the labor camps, including the 200 workers at Dęblin Fortress and 200 to 500 of the Luftwaffe's workers.
+Either on that day or within the next few weeks, 1,000 people were removed from the labor camps, including 200 workers at Dęblin Fortress and 200 to 500 Luftwaffe workers.
 They were deported to Końskowola or Treblinka.

-After this, Farkash estimates that there were about 1,400 Jews were still alive in the labor camps around Irena.
+After this, Farkash estimates that there were about 1,400 Jews still alive in the labor camps around Irena.
 Estimates of the number at the Luftwaffe camp range from 1,000 to 2,000, with another 300 at a railway camp near the passenger station, and 120 at another camp near the railway loading station.
 During May or July 1943, most of the remaining prisoners in the railway camps were deported to Poniatowa concentration camp via the transit ghetto in Końskowola; the rest were deported in late 1943.
 Hundreds of Jews were still alive in the remaining labor camps in Puławy County, but they were murdered during Operation Harvest Festival (2–3 November 1943).
 This operation also killed the prisoners of Poniatowa but did not affect the Jews at the Luftwaffe camp in Irena, who were unaware of it.
 Following Operation Harvest Festival, there were ten labor camps for Jews in the Lublin District with more than 10,000 Jews still alive.